 Another important factor to consider is that under the new standard, operating leases will be recorded on the balance sheet, so sale-leaseback transactions won't be a means of achieving off-balance-sheet financing.

-The new standard significantly changes the accounting for related-party leases by requiring these leases to be accounted for based on the legal enforceable rights in the contract.
+The new standard significantly changes the accounting for related-party leases by requiring these leases to be accounted for based on the legally enforceable rights in the contract.
 This differs from current GAAP, which often requires entities to account for leases based on the economic substance of the transaction.
 As many related-party leasing arrangements are informal, the new standard may significantly change the way these leases have been treated.

 There may be instances when the treatment of leasehold improvements might change under the new standard, most notably in situations where an entity has short-term real estate leases, often with related parties, with significant leasehold improvements.
 Given the significance of the leasehold improvements, the entity may have presumed the lease would be renewed (even if there are no renewal options in the lease) and depreciated the leasehold improvements over the extended lease term, including the renewal periods.